inang1/Twitch-Tracker-Scraper/README.md

 A webscraper to grab data from Twitch Tracker Stream page for any streamer and convert it to a dataframe.
 Just supply the Twitch ID of the streamer and where you want the csv export of the dataframe to go.

-Requires Selenium to be installed
+Requires Selenium and pandas to be installed

 Example:

 ```
-  # Creates an instance of the Twitch Exporter then runs main()
+  # Create an instance of the Twitch Exporter then run main()
   # Be sure to keep the "r" in front of the 'ExportPath' to ensure Python reads the path correctly

   TwitchExporter = TwitchTrackerExport('StreamerID', r'ExportPath')
   df = TwitchExporter.main()
   print(df)